Read on a tablet or e-reader?

 Easy on the eyes

-There are e-reader that have an E-ink screen with screen backlight with a blue light filter.
+There are e-readers that have an E-ink screen with screen backlight with a blue light filter.
 That way, your eyes won't get strained when you read in the dark.
-E-ink screens are also clearly readable in direct sunlight, unlike the reflection screen of a tablet.
+E-ink screens are also clearly readable in direct sunlight, unlike the reflecting screen of a tablet.

 - Blue light filter